lagrangedao/lagrange-python/README.md

-# Project description
 ## Lagrange Python Client
 Lagrange SDK for Python

 ### Documentation

-See the docs folder for more detailed instructions and additional documentation.
+See the [docs](https://github.com/lagrangedao/lagrange-python-client/tree/main/lagrange/docs) folder for more detailed instructions and additional documentation.